avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 * Enter a descriptive <var>Display Name</var>
 * Select the template from the dropdown box that was just imported (or provided)
 * Paste the calculated **Fingerprint** in the *Primary Thumbprint* field
 * Click **Save**, switch to the Serial Terminal, and Reset the board
+* After about 10 seconds, the device will begin sending MQTT data.

 ## Visualize Data ##